pypa/setuptools-scm/docs/config.md

 `version_file: Path | PathLike[str] | None = None`
 :   A path to a file that gets replaced with a file containing the current
     version.
-It is ideal for creating a ``_version.py`` file within the package, typically used to avoid using `pkg_resources.get_distribution` (which adds some overhead).
+It is ideal for creating a ``_version.py`` file within the package, typically used to avoid using `importlib.metadata` (which adds some overhead).

     !!! warning ""